Hidden Dangers When Cleaning Teeth with a Toothpick

-The habit of cleaning up leftovers in teeth with toothpicks is often done a lot of people, especially after eating.
+The habit of cleaning up leftovers in teeth with toothpicks is often done by a lot of people, especially after eating.
 This habit is also done to anticipate embarrassment if there are still leftovers that slipped in the teeth when smiling.

 In the normal usage intensity, cleaning the teeth with a toothpick will not cause any problems.
-But if this habit is too often done, this will actually be bad for oral health.
+But if this habit is too often done, this will be bad for oral health.

-Here's 5 hidden dangers that can arise if you use toothpick too much.
+Here are 5 hidden dangers that can arise if you use toothpick too much.

 1. Causes bleeding gums.